Interesting & Fun Facts About Solar Power

 solar power?
 If not, read on to find out more.

-Here are some basic facts to get you up to date:
+Here are some basic facts about solar power:

 - Solar energy reaches Earth from the sun through its rays.